WUSTL-B34R5HELL/CompetitionWriteUps/LACTF2024/misc.md

 ## Infinite Loop

-This challenge links us to a google [form] (https://docs.google.com/forms/d/e/1FAIpQLSfgUDWRzgkSC2pppOx_SVdw1E9bpVVWUkvQssmWza11pufMUQ/viewform?usp=sf_link).
+This challenge links us to a google [form](https://docs.google.com/forms/d/e/1FAIpQLSfgUDWRzgkSC2pppOx_SVdw1E9bpVVWUkvQssmWza11pufMUQ/viewform?usp=sf_link).
 If we fill out the form and keep clicking next, we never progress in the form.

 <img src="images/infinite-loop.png">